 The Pathology Education Instructional Resource (PEIR) is an award-winning web resource that is well-known for (a) a digital library of 30,000+ curated medical education images and (b) an interactive, problem-based online pathology teaching laboratory.
-Originally written in 1999 using software packages running on Windows 2000 Server, it recently reached the end of its operational lifespan and was removed from general availability.
-The purpose of this project was to modernize PEIR for use in the Web 2.0 age - providing an updated, multimodality, open resource for educators and students alike.
+Originally written in 1999 using software packages running on Windows 2000 Server, it has been upgraded and expanded to modernize PEIR for use in the Web 2.0 age - providing an updated, multimodality, open resource for educators and students alike.

 The existing Windows 2000 Server-based platform was analyzed, and its database was exported into universally-readable tab-separated value (TSV) files.
 Simultaneously, a complete archive of the 30,000+ images in the database was also made and converted from uncompressed TIFFs into 100% quality JPEGs, leading to a 66% decrease in storage requirements (from 50GB down to 17GB) with no perceptible loss in image quality.
 Several programs were written in the programming language Python to parse the TSV files, programmatically extract the key data elements (notably, utilizing natural language processing technologies to extract pertinent tags from free-text image descriptions), and prepare these data elements along with the image files themselves for insertion into the new platform.
 A completely new platform for image presentation and rapid generation of teaching content based completely on well-understood, battle-tested open source technologies was created.
 The image library was transferred over entirely to the new system, and the interactive pathology laboratories were rewritten and modernized for the MediaWiki collaborative publication platform.
 Finally, all of the slideboxes used to teach pathology to medical students at the University of Alabama at Birmingham School of Medicine were scanned using an Aperio WSI scanner, then converted to into DeepZoom-compatible image pyramids via OpenSlide and VIPS for fast web viewing using OpenSeadragon.